Pylons/pyramid/docs/narr/configuration.rst

 mode in which developers cede the least amount of control to the framework.
 Because of this, it is also the easiest configuration mode to understand.

-Here's the simplest :mod:`repoze.bfg` application, configured
+Here's one of the simplest :mod:`repoze.bfg` applications, configured
 imperatively:

 .. code-block:: python